kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 ### Behavior

-- **Feature gate off / created before enablement:** no independent versions; webhooks reject changes to worker-group versions and behavior is unchanged.
+- **Feature gate off / created before enablement:** no independent versions; webhooks reject changes to MD/MP versions and behavior is unchanged.
-- **Excluded from cluster-level rollouts:** a group with an independent version is skipped by `Cluster.spec.topology.version` rollouts (and by chained upgrades), but is still evaluated by version-skew safety checks.
+- **Feature gate on / excluded from cluster-level rollouts:** an MD/MP with an independent version is skipped by `Cluster.spec.topology.version` rollouts (and by chained upgrades), but is still evaluated by version-skew safety checks.
-- **Validating webhooks** enforce:
+- **Validating webhooks** enforce two sets of rules:
+  - On `Cluster.spec.topology.version` changes:
-  - allowable version skew between the control plane and every worker-group version (validated against both current and incoming versions);
+    - the allowable version skew must hold between the control plane and every MD/MP version, validated against both the persisted value and the new value in the request, so no transition passes through a skew-violating state.
+  - On the new `MachineDeployment/MachinePool.version` field:
+    - allowable version skew between the control plane and the MD/MP version, validated against both the persisted value and the new value in the request;
-  - a group can only return to cluster-managed versioning when its version already matches `Cluster.spec.topology.version`;
+    - an MD/MP can only return to cluster-managed versioning when its version already matches `Cluster.spec.topology.version`;
-  - a worker-group version can only be set/changed while the cluster is otherwise stable (not mid-upgrade), matching today's rule that versions aren't changed during an in-progress upgrade.
+    - an MD/MP version can only be set/changed while the cluster is otherwise stable (not mid-upgrade), matching today's rule that versions aren't changed during an in-progress upgrade.
-- **Controller:** worker groups with a version set are excluded from the topology controller's pending/upgrading computation for cluster-level version rollouts (the `MarkPendingUpgrade` path in [`desired_state.go`](https://github.com/kubernetes-sigs/cluster-api/blob/main/exp/topology/desiredstate/desired_state.go) and the `Upgrading` list in [`scope/state.go`](https://github.com/kubernetes-sigs/cluster-api/blob/main/exp/topology/scope/state.go)), so a `Cluster.spec.topology.version` change does not roll them.
+- **Controller:** MD/MPs with a version set are excluded from the topology controller's pending/upgrading computation for cluster-level version rollouts (the `MarkPendingUpgrade` path in [`desired_state.go`](https://github.com/kubernetes-sigs/cluster-api/blob/main/exp/topology/desiredstate/desired_state.go) and the `Upgrading` list in [`scope/state.go`](https://github.com/kubernetes-sigs/cluster-api/blob/main/exp/topology/scope/state.go)), so a `Cluster.spec.topology.version` change does not roll them.
-- **Preflight checks:** the MachineSet-level preflight checks that enforce version alignment today must be relaxed for groups with an independent version (while still enforcing the Kubernetes skew policy).
+- **Preflight checks:** the MachineSet-level preflight checks that enforce version alignment today must be relaxed for MD/MPs with an independent version (while still enforcing the Kubernetes skew policy).
 In [`machineset_preflight.go`](https://github.com/kubernetes-sigs/cluster-api/blob/main/internal/controllers/machineset/machineset_preflight.go) these are `KubeadmVersionSkew` (requires the worker minor to equal the control plane minor;